XiaoyuJessieXu1/Analysis-Of-Movie-370/README.md

 # Analysis-Of-Movie-370
-A data analysis to capture the general view and audience perception of the movie “Killers of the Flower Moon.”
+COMP 370 Project - A data analysis to capture the general view and audience perception of the movie “Killers of the Flower Moon.”
+The contributors are Raphael Julien, Jessie Xu, Karen Fu, and Livesh Armoogum.